Within arts, cats can have a symbolic meaning, and depending on the period of time, that meaning may vary. Their nocturnal habits gave them a...

-So many great artists have shared one very special love: the love of cats.
-Here you will find 6 modern artists who loved their felines and have taken photos with them:
+So many great artists have shared one very special love: the love for cats.
+Here you will find 6 modern artists who loved their felines and have taken photos with them.

 In the last decade of his life, Henri Matisse suffered from cancer and spent most of his time in bed or in a wheelchair.
 A number of cats kept him company.

 Gustav Klimt called his cat Katze (which stands for “a cat” in German).
 Though the artist is not known for any artworks of cats, opting instead for female subjects, his love of his Katze is widely known.

 Paul Klee’s love for cats started at a young age since they were always a part of his family.
 Years later, Klee shared his studio with his feline friend, Bimbo, a beautiful white long-haired cat who followed him everywhere.
 In the memoir Kandinsky and I, Nina Kandinsky remembers Klee’s love for animals.

 Paul Klee adores cats.
 In Dessau, his cat always looked out the window in the studio.
 I could see him perfectly from my private room.
 Klee told me the cat looked at me insistently: You can’t have any secrets.
 My cat will tell me all.